Adam Goldin is an economist at Moody Analytics.

 “The devastating wildfire sweeping across Alberta will have steep economic costs.
 There could be permanent displacement of evacuees; Fort McMurray was…”Alberta After the Fires

 “Temporary influences on inflation should dissipate this year.
-Canadian headline consumer prices are estimated to have risen 1.4% year over year in March, while core prices are estimated to have risen 1.7%.
-On a monthly…”Rising Oil Prices to Lift Canada's Headline Inflation
+Canadian headline consumer prices are estimated to have risen 1.4% year over year in March, while core prices are estimated to have risen 1.7%.”Rising Oil Prices to Lift Canada's Headline Inflation

 “Actual, previous and consensus values with detailed economic analysis for United States Treasury International Capital Flows.”United States: Treasury International Capital Flows